BitcoinDesign/Guide/guide/payments/send.md

 # Sending bitcoin

-Sending bitcoin is one of the most essential user activities in a Bitcoin application, and also one of the least structured ones.
+Sending bitcoin is one of the most essential user activities in a bitcoin application, and also one of the least structured ones.
 People may want to send bitcoin to a known contact, transfer it to another wallet on a different device, or make a purchase via a [payment processor]({{ '/guide/getting-started/software/#payment-processors' | relative_url }}).

 ## Payment entry points